-Since our inception in January 1992, we have financed our operations and capital expenditures principally through private placements of our common and preferred stock, an initial public offering of our common stock and subsequent follow-on offerings, the sale of convertible notes, other debt financing, payments received under corporate collaborations and grants, and equipment and leasehold improvements financing.
+Since our inception in 1992, our primary source of cash is through public offerings of our common stock and the sale of convertible notes.
+Other sources include debt financing, payments received under corporate collaborations and grants, and equipment and leasehold improvements financing.
+Our primary use of cash includes business development activities and research and development.